writethedocs/www/docs/conf/australia/2023/news/tickets-closing-get-ready.rst

 -  **Join us at the Thursday night social.** This is an event just for conference attendees, held on *Thursday evening from 5pm-7pm*, with free snacks and drinks.
 It will be held at Tap831 (831 Bourke St, Docklands) with good non-alcoholic beverage options, as well as alcoholic.
 -  **Participate in the panel discussion.** This session brings together a diverse group of industry experts and you, sharing perspectives on the latest trends and challenges facing documentarians today.
 You can submit your questions using the `Slido panel <https://www.writethedocs.org/conf/australia/2023/panel/>`__.

-The `Schedule page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/schedule/>`_ has the latest and most complete information about all our events.
-This is where we will also update any changes/cancellations if they should occur.

 Thanks so much to all our sponsors
 ----------------------------------